top of page

 Dining Room

-This room originally contained two large oak tables.
-The current table and the one in the kitchen are original to the house.
-The additional furniture and piano were not found in this room.
-Boarders were served meals by staff, ate on fine china with linen tablecloths and linen napkins.
-There is a pass-thru used by the kitchen staff.
-Inside the built-in china cabinet is a set of China in the same pattern as that used by President Richard and Pat Nixon while in the White House.
-President Nixon's great-grandparents were Milhouses and Quakers.
-They are buried at Caesar's Creek Meeting House Cemetery, near Caesar's Creek Lake.
-The wallpaper is the same as an early pattern used except that the first wallpaper had a white background instead of yellow.
+This room originally featured two large oak tables.
+The current table, along the one in the kitchen, is original to the house.
+The additional furniture and piano were not present in this space.
+Boarders enjoyed meals served staff on fine china, accompanied by linen tablecloths and napkins.
+A pass-through was utilized by the kitchen staff.
+Inside the built-in china cabinet is a set of china that matches the pattern used by President Richard and Pat Nixon during their time in the White House.
+President Nixon's great-grandparents the Milhouses, were Quakers and are buried at Caesar's Creek Meeting House Cemetery, near Caesar's Creek Lake.
+The wallpaper is a variation of an early pattern, differing in that the original had a white background instead of yellow.

 Please enjoy the slideshow below which shows the exhibits of the second floor.